 Orange Almond Scone Loaf Bread

-Enjoy this delicious Orange Almond Scone Loaf Bread, made with chocolate chips and almond slices.
-A great breakfast bread served with tea or coffee.
+Enjoy a slice of Orange Almond Scone Loaf Bread, made with chocolate chips and almond slices–a great breakfast bread with tea or coffee.

-Friends, I’m still dreaming about this Orange Almond Scone Loaf Bread that Abby made for us this week before she went back to college.
+Friends, I’m still dreaming about this Orange Almond Scone Loaf Bread that Abby made for us a few years back.
+This is a repost from 2018, and if you love scones, then you’ll love the combination of this orange and chocolate bread.

 It’s so good, it’s almost too good, if you know what I mean.